TCP Fast Open

 Once this process is complete, the sender and receiver can both start exchanging data.
-However, performing these 3 steps in turn increases network latency time which therefore decreases overall page load speed.
+However, performing these three steps in turn increases network latency time which therefore decreases overall page load speed.
 TCP Fast Open helps reduce the additional network latency time this handshake incurs by having the client send data during the initial SYN, thus allowing connections to take place during the handshake.

-The TCP fast open extension works by sending data to the receiver upon the initial SYN from the sender.
+The TCP Fast Open extension works by sending data to the receiver upon the initial SYN from the sender.
 This allows for data transfer to begin immediately instead of waiting for the entire handshake process to take place.
 However, TFO only works once a normal TCP handshake has taken place as the sender not only sends a SYN packet to the receiver but also sends a cookie request.

-Therefore the process which takes place during the first TCP fast open request between a sender and receiver is as follows:
+Therefore the process which takes place during the first TCP Fast Open request between a sender and receiver is as follows:

 - The sender sends a SYN packet along with a cookie request